Suzanne Vega: 1990s

-In 1997 she took a singing part on the concept album Heaven & Hell, a musical interpretation of the seven deadly sins by her colleague Joe Jackson, with whom she had already collaborated in 1986 on "Left of Center" from the Pretty in Pink soundtrack (with Vega singing and Jackson playing piano).
+In 1997 she took a singing part on the concept album Heaven & Hell, a musical interpretation of the seven deadly sins by her colleague Joe Jackson, with whom she had already collaborated in 1986 on "Left of Center".

 In 1999, Avon Books published Vega's book The Passionate Eye: The Collected Writings of Suzanne Vega, a volume of poems, lyrics, essays and journalistic pieces.

 2000s

-In September 2001, Vega released a new studio album entitled Songs in Red and Gray.
+In September 2001, Vega released her sixth studio album Songs in Red and Gray, which was her final release for A&M Records.
 Three songs deal with Vega's divorce from her first husband, Mitchell Froom.

-At the memorial concert for her brother Tim Vega in December 2002, Vega began her role as the subject of the direct-cinema documentary, Some Journey, directed by Christopher Seufert of Mooncusser Films.
-The documentary has not been completed.
+At the memorial concert for her brother Tim Vega in December 2002, Vega began her role as the subject of the direct-cinema documentary, Some Journey, directed by Christopher Seufert.
+The documentary has not yet been released.

-Underground hip hop duo Felt named a track "Suzanne Vega" on their studio album Felt: A Tribute to Christina Ricci, released in 2002.
+Underground hip-hop duo Felt named a track "Suzanne Vega" on their debut studio album Felt: A Tribute to Christina Ricci, released in 2002.

 In 2003, the 21-song greatest hits compilation album Retrospective: The Best of Suzanne Vega was released.
 (The UK version of Retrospective included an eight-song bonus CD as well as a DVD containing 12 songs).
-In the same year she was invited by Grammy Award-winning jazz guitarist Bill Frisell to play at the Century of Song concerts at the famed Ruhrtriennale in Germany.
+In the same year she was invited by Grammy Award-winning jazz guitarist Bill Frisell to play at the Century of Song concerts at the famed Ruhrtriennale in Ruhr, Germany.

 In 2003, she hosted the American Public Media radio series American Mavericks, about 20th century American composers, which received the Peabody Award for Excellence in Broadcasting.

-On August 3, 2006, Vega became the first major recording artist to perform live in the Internet-based virtual world, Second Life.
+On August 3, 2006, Vega became the first major recording artist to perform live in the Internet-based virtual world Second Life.
 The event was hosted by John Hockenberry of public radio's The Infinite Mind.

 On September 17, 2006, she performed in Central Park, as part of a benefit concert for the Save Darfur Coalition.
 During the concert she highlighted her support for Amnesty International, of which she has been a member since 1988.